March 5 – Heartfelt History™

 Image via Wikimedia Commons, public domain

-Dinner to Commander Robert E. Peary, U.S.N., Hotel Astor, March 5, 1910
+Dinner in honor of Commander Robert E. Peary, U.S.N., Hotel Astor, March 5, 1910.

 via LOC, no known restrictions